Wanli Emperor: Early reign: Zhang Juzheng's leadership (1572–1582)

 Zhang's actions were within the bounds of existing legislation, but critics viewed them as an abuse of power to promote his followers and exert illegitimate pressure on officials.
 Open criticism was rare until his father's death in 1577.
 According to the law, Zhang was supposed to leave office due to mourning, but the Emperor chose to keep him in office.
-This was not unprecedented, but criticism of disrespect for parents was widespread.
+This was not unprecedented, but he was widely criticized for disrespecting his parents.
 Despite the fact that the most vocal critics were punished with beatings, Zhang's reputation was damaged.
-In an attempt to suppress opposition, Zhang then enforced an extraordinary self-evaluation of all high-ranking officials, resulting in the elimination of around fifty opponents.
+In an attempt to suppress opposition, Zhang then ordered all high-ranking officials to submit evaluations of their own performance, resulting in the elimination of around fifty opponents.

 Zhang died on 9 July 1582.
 After his death, he was accused of the typical offenses of high officials, including bribery, living in luxury, promoting unqualified supporters, abusing power, and silencing critics.
 Thereafter, his followers among the officials were dismissed, and in the beginning of 1583, Feng Bao also lost his position.
 (Note: After Feng Bao, in the late 1580s, Zhang Cheng rose to a prominent position among the imperial eunuchs.
 He first led the Directorate of Ceremonial and then, from 1590, the Eastern Depot (secret service), but in 1596, he fell from power and was transferred to the Hongwu Emperor's tomb in Nanjing.
 The Emperor also confiscated his property and that of his relatives.
 Following this, Chen Ju (1539–1607), one of the most capable and respected Ming eunuchs, took over the eunuch offices.
 He was known for his caution, carefulness, and strong sense of duty.)
 The Emperor protected the officers, which boosted their morale to a level not seen since the mid-15th century.
 The Wanli Emperor's more aggressive military policy was based on Zhang's successes, as he attempted to replace static defense with more offensive tactics and appointed only officials with military experience to lead the Ministry of War.
 The Emperor also shared Zhang's distrust of local and regional authorities and opposition to factional politics.
 Like Zhang, the Emperor preferred to solve real problems rather than engage in "empty talk" and factional conflicts.